List of Copper ETFs and ETNs

 Long-term demand is forecast to hit 43 million metric tons by 2050, largely due to the copper intensive needs of AI data centers and global electrification.

-Former benchmarks like the iPath CUPM ETN (Delisted) have been wound down, making it critical to monitor fund liquidity and active issuer status.
+Former benchmarks like the iPath CUPM ETN (Delisted) have been wound down, making it critical to monitor fund liquidity.

-Top List of Copper ETFs and ETNs by Market Cap (2026)
+Top Base Metal Trackers by Market Cap (2026)

-Current 2026 copper fund rankings by AUM and performance, highlighting the divergence between equity miners and futures-based commodity funds.
+Current 2026 fund rankings by AUM and performance, highlighting the divergence between equity miners and futures-based commodity funds.
+All data provided is for illustrative purposes only.

 | Rank | Ticker | Fund Name | Exposure Type | AUM ($M) | YTD/1Y Return | Exp Ratio | Primary Holding |